ekomsSavior/Jam_fi/README.md

-# 💜 JamFi – Wi-Fi Chaos Tool
+# 💜 Jam_Fi – Wi-Fi Chaos Tool
 by [@ekomsSavior](https://github.com/ekomsSavior)

 > Built with love to teach, explore, and cause a little friendly Wi-Fi mischief. 💅

 ---

-## ✨ What is JamFi?
+## ✨ What is Jam_Fi?

-JamFi is a powerful and playful Wi-Fi chaos and red teaming toolkit written in Python for Kali Linux.
+Jam_Fi is a powerful and playful Wi-Fi chaos and red teaming toolkit written in Python for Kali Linux.
 It's designed for educational and cybersecurity research purposes, helping you learn how attackers exploit wireless networks—and how to defend against them.

-JamFi includes tools for:
+Jam_Fi includes tools for:

 - Evil Twin Access Points ☠️
 - Deauthentication Attacks 💥